 265. The requirements to impose a duty of care upon certifiers are not always proven either.
-Third parties might, for instance, fail to show the foreseeability of the loss, their reasonable reliance on the certificate or a lack of a sufficient proximity with the certifier.865 Yet, the proof of these elements is not insurmountable.
-Although the Enron court eventually did not accept that a CRA had a duty of care because of public policy considerations, it held that the specific nature of the harm suffered by the plaintiffs was a foreseeable result of the CRA's alleged negligent conduct.866
+Third parties might, for instance, fail to show the foreseeability of the loss, their reasonable reliance on the certificate or a lack of a sufficient proximity with the certifier.
+Yet, the proof of these elements is not insurmountable.
+Although the Enron court eventually did not accept that a CRA had a duty of care because of public policy considerations, it held that the specific nature of the harm suffered by the plaintiffs was a foreseeable result of the CRA's alleged negligent conduct.
+866

-266. A more prominent example where the legal requirements for a negligence claim were at stake is the Australian Bathurst case.867 That case illustrates that third parties are sometimes able to establish the necessary elements for a duty of care.
+266. A more prominent example where the legal requirements for a negligence claim were at stake is the Australian Bathurst case.
+867 That case illustrates that third parties are sometimes able to establish the necessary elements for a duty of care.
 These include a CRA's foreseeability of the loss and a relationship of proximity with the CRA, each of them briefly discussed in the following paragraphs.

 267. On the one hand, the risk of loss by the potential investors in the CPDO notes was foreseeable for the CRA as it was the immediate consequence of S&P's careless rating of the notes.
 S&P knew or ought to have known that investors would suffer losses by relying on the rating.
 A reasonable person in S&P's position would have taken precautions against the risk for investors to suffer financial losses.
-The risk of the financial loss was not insignificant, either in possibility or in quantum.868 S&P had results of its own modelling that provided no rational basis upon which to decide to assign the securities the highest rating.869 Therefore, S&P's conduct created a high probability of harm.
-Given the minimum investment tranches of \$500,000, S&P knew that the potential losses for any investor would be serious.870 On appeal, it was affirmed that S&P knew the foreseeable type of loss.
-It is the nature of the loss - losing "the money [investors] had invested in the notes" - and not the precise amount that is important.871 S&P knew that if its opinion was given carelessly, investors were likely to lose the money they had invested in the notes.872 of any recognized testing authority, including Underwriters, to determine the suitability of a particular type of fire extinguisher, and a listing by any such authority permitted the Fire Prevention Supervisor to find such extinguisher suitable for installation.").
+The risk of the financial loss was not insignificant, either in possibility or in quantum.
+Reference in S&P had results of its own modelling that provided no rational basis upon which to decide to assign the securities the highest rating.
+Therefore, S&P's conduct created a high probability of harm.
+Given the minimum investment tranches of \$500,000, S&P knew that the potential losses for any investor would be serious.
+On appeal, it was affirmed that S&P knew the foreseeable type of loss.
+It is the nature of the loss - losing "the money [investors] had invested in the notes" - and not the precise amount that is important.
+Reference had invested in the notes.
+Reference had invested in the notes.

+of any recognized testing authority, including Underwriters, to determine the suitability of a particular type of fire extinguisher, and a listing by any such authority permitted the Fire Prevention Supervisor to find such extinguisher suitable for installation.").